Building an Accessible RCMP: The Framework to Deliver the First Departmental Accessibility Strategy and Accessibility Plan 2023-2025

 3. Built environment

-4. Designs and delivery of services and programs
+4. Designs and delivery of programs and services

-- The overall desired result for designs and delivery of services and programs is to ensure In-person, phone and online client services are accessible for persons with disabilities.
+The overall desired result for Designs and Delivery of Programs and Services is to ensure In-person, phone and online client services are accessible for persons with disabilities.

 In 2023, RCMP will begin to explore and establish an office or a virtual hub for Disability management and Accessibility.
 Ongoing review of Disability Management programs for all categories of employees will be monitored.
 The RCMP will create Manager's training tools to better increase awareness of the unique needs required by persons with disabilities (for example Human Rights Training, invisible disabilities, soft skills such as building trust and coaching, the value that employees with disabilities bring to their teams, how to avoid confusing job supports and performance issues, designing and implementing accessible programs, services and policies, etc.).